bmorris3/shone/docs/shone/examples/transmission.rst

 a single-species atmosphere using the isothermal and isobaric approximations from `Heng & Kitzmann (2017)
 <https://ui.adsabs.harvard.edu/abs/2017MNRAS.470.2972H/abstract>`_.
-The full transmission model is demonstrated below in :ref:`transmission_de_wit`.
+The full transmission model is demonstrated above in :ref:`transmission_de_wit`.

 We'll load an opacity grid and interpolate for the opacity at several temperatures, add a gray cloud opacity, and compute a transmission spectrum.